Delcy Rodríguez

-Early years
+Early life

-Rodríguez was born on 29 April 1970 or 18 May 1969.

-She is the sister of Jorge Rodriguez Gomez.
+Rodríguez, born on 18 May 1969, is the sister of Jorge Rodríguez Gómez, a psychiatrist serving as President of the National Assembly of Venezuela since 2021.
 Her father, Jorge Antonio Rodríguez, was a founder of the Socialist League, a Marxist political party in Venezuela.
 Her mother is Delcy Gómez.
-Rodríguez's father died in 1976, while he was incarcerated and being interrogated by the Directorate of Intelligence and Prevention Services (DISIP) for his leadership role in the kidnapping of American executive William Niehous.
+Rodríguez's father was murdered in 1976, while he was incarcerated and being tortured by the Directorate of Intelligence and Prevention Services (DISIP) for his leadership role in the kidnapping of American executive and alleged CIA spy William Niehous.

-Rodríguez pursued her education at the Central University of Venezuela (UCV), where she graduated with a law degree in 1993.
-During her time at UCV, Rodríguez was also active as a student leader.
-She further specialized in labor law in Paris, France, but did not graduate.

-In her professional career, Rodríguez has served as a professor at the Central University of Venezuela.
-Additionally, she held the position of president of the union within the Venezuelan Association of Labor Lawyers.
+According to The Washington Post, a person who had held repeated conversations with Rodríguez stated that Rodríguez had lived in Santa Monica, California during her college years.
+Rodríguez graduated with a law degree from the Central University of Venezuela (UCV) in 1993.
+During her time at UCV, Rodríguez was active as a student leader.
+She then studied labor law at Sorbonne University in Paris, but did not graduate.
+In her professional career, Rodríguez served as a professor at UCV.
+She was president of the union within the Venezuelan Association of Labor Lawyers.